osohq/oso/docs/getting-started/roles/sqlalchemy/basic_roles.rst

 ------------------------------

 Add an organization model that will represent the organizations or tenants that users belong to.
 The roles you create will be scoped to this model.
-If your app isn't multi-tenant, you can create an ``Application`` model instead, with one instance used globally.

 .. literalinclude:: /examples/roles/sqlalchemy/oso-sqlalchemy-roles-guide/app/models.py
     :class: copybutton